If something happens right out of the gate, it happens right away; immediately from the start.

 Clay Puett is credited as the person who invented the enclosed electric starting gate.
 Its first appearance is in the year 1939, and from there it went on to be used in many different race tracks.

-- Eric woke up after a long night’s sleep and right out of the gate he had stomach pain.
+- Eric woke up after a long night’s sleep and right out of the gate his stomach was growling for food.

-- As I entered my home, right away my dog ran over to see me.
+- As I entered my home, my dog ran over right away to greet me.